Part XVI: General Matters

 (3) When appearing before the Judge or Registrar in chambers, the attire for both men and women will be the same as for open Court.

 (1) In order to maintain the dignity of Court proceedings in the State Courts, court users are strictly prohibited from making any video and/or image recording in all hearings and sessions in open Court or in chambers.

-(2) Additionally, all communications with external parties and audio recording during a hearing or session are strictly prohibited without prior approval of the Judge or Registrar hearing the matter or the person presiding over the session.
+(2) Additionally, audio recording during a hearing or session is strictly prohibited without prior approval of the Judge or Registrar hearing the matter or the person presiding over the session.